 In spring 2012 we found out about the Anat Baniel Method (ABM), from the HemiKids support group (http://www.hemikids.org/).
 There was an opportunity to go to a practitioner near us, giving us a chance to try the method for E. This was significant, because at the time there were only 3 ABM practitioners in Canada who worked with children – all very far from us.

 What is ABM?
 Hmmm.
-A trained practitioner guides the child gently into new movement possibilities.
+A trained practitioner gently guides the child into new movement possibilities.
 The child plays.
-For example, say E is playing with a toy and reaching up with her left hand, the practitioner uses the momentum of her movement to guide her further than she would normally go, and when she moves back to correct her position, guides her further than she would normally go this time in the direction where her movement is usually restricted – off to the right a bit.
+For example, say E is playing with a toy and reaching up with her left hand.
+The practitioner uses the momentum of her movement to guide her further than she would normally go, and when she moves back to correct her position, the practitioner guides her further than she would normally go this time in the direction where her movement is usually restricted.
 This is a movement she normally wouldn’t really make, but it doesn’t hurt, so she pauses, notices, and continues playing.
 This happens over and over again during a “lesson”.
 After a group of lessons, she starts to incorporate some of these new movements into her repertoire, leaning a little more to the right, reaching just a bit higher, farther.
 From my understanding, ABM helps to organize motor skills in closer physical areas in the brain, making more efficient pathways.
 Kind of like rebooting a computer…..

 The method supports the brain’s ability to overcome habits and automatic responses through Nine Essentials. (see Anat’s website: http://www.anatbanielmethod.com/about-abm/the-nine-essentials) It is described well in her book, Kids Beyond Limits, which I highly recommend for parents of children with challenges.